nimisaya/codetaito/README.md

 https://nimisaya.github.io/codetaito/

-_Note: The microphone once started will continue to run once you start it.
+_Note: The microphone once started will continue to run.
 This is a known issue.
 Suggest looking at the microphone sketch last and closing the tab when done with it._

 ## Tech